anthony-tuininga/ceODBC/README.txt

 SOURCE INSTALL:
 Use the provided setup.py to build and install the module which makes use of the distutils module.
-Note that on Windows I have used mingw32 (http://www.mingw.org) and the module will not build with MSVC without modification.
-The commands required to build and install the module are as
+The commands required to build and install the module are as follows:
-follows:

 	python setup.py build
 	python setup.py install